Kentucky vs. Iowa Citrus Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 - Kentucky is 6-3 against the spread and 8-1 overall this season when the team scores more than 19.2 points.

-- Kentucky is 6-3 against the spread and 8-1 overall when the team picks up more than 326.9 yards.
+- In games that Kentucky churns out over 326.9 yards, the team is 6-3 against the spread and 8-1 overall.

 - The Wildcats have turned the ball over 20 times this season, nine fewer than the Hawkeyes have forced (29).